We will dive into the realm of NUCs (Next Unit of Computing) in this extensive article

 your accessories.
 Checking for support of Bluetooth and Wi-Fi can also be

-helpful for wireless connectivity. - Storage and memory:
+helpful for wireless connectivity.

 Analyse your memory and storage needs.
 M.2 SSDs, which provide quicker data